French Revolution - Causes, Events, and Effects

 Guillotine was symbol of Reign of Terror

 13. On 24th June 1793, the National Convention accepted the constitution drafted by the Committee of Public Safety.
 This constitution is known as the French Constitution of 1793.
-The abolition of slavery, popular sovereignty, and public assistance were important points of this constitution.
+The abolition of slavery, popular sovereignty, and public assistance were significant points of this constitution.

 15. On 22nd February 1795, the Convention approved the French Constitution of 1795, which replaced the previous French Constitution of 1793.
 Under this constitution, the period of a new regime of France, The Directory, started.